Fall 2021 Design Lecture Series

 Lecture recordings will be made available for educational purposes to the CCA community on Panopto.

-The Design Lecture Series reflects CCA Design’s commitment to being a sanctuary for emerging voices and diverse practices, and for forging creators whose perspectives deserve a seat at the table.
+The Design Lecture Series reflects CCA Design’s commitment to being a sanctuary for emerging voices and diverse practices.
 Each semester we host a powerful slate of thinkers and practitioners who expand our idea of what design is and what design can do.

 For Fall 2021, our speakers represent a multitude of disciplines, nationalities, and life experiences, but many of their concerns are shared: rejecting the myth of the lone visionary designer, demanding equity in the workplace, and fostering a creative culture that reflects our complex world.
 We hope you’ll join us for one, or all of these critical conversations.